 Civil Disobedience & Social Justice

-Join Just Housing for this workshop and training on the basics of using peaceful civil disobedience strategies to achieve social justice goals.
+This workshop and training is for those interested in learning about the basics of using peaceful civil disobedience strategies and how they can be used to achieve social justice goals.
 This workshop/training will cover:

 –Why civil disobedience is an important part of social justice advocacy

 –History of civil disobedience for social justice in our own community